Replacement Window Contractors in Austin, TX

 The city of Austin currently sponsors a window replacement assistance program called, Go Repair!
 This program is available to low and moderate income households within Austin city limits.
 Homeowners who meet the eligibility qualifications as outlined on the Neighborhood Housing and Community Development website can receive assistance covering all or a portion of the costs associated with specific home repairs including window repair and replacement.
 Window replacements are included in the assistance program if the current windows pose a threat to the health or safety of those living in the home.

 Whenever possible, save up and pay cash for home improvements like new window installation.
 In cases where you are unable to pay cash, you can also finance your purchase by applying for a zero interest credit card or a home equity line of credit.

 - Vinyl replacement windows cost in Austin is between $450 and $600 each

 - Wood replacement windows cost between $800 and $1000 each

-- Include an additional $50 to $100 for each window to cover installation costs
+- Include an additional $50 to $100 for each window to cover installation costs and labor.

-Austin is located in the Southern Climate Zone as indicated by ENERGY STAR®.
-This means, homeowners typically rely heavily on their cooling system and very little on their heating system.
+Since Austin is located in the Southern Climate Zone as indicated by ENERGY STAR®.
+This means, Austin homeowners typically rely heavily on their cooling system and very little on their heating system.
 Austin is known for humid and very warm summers, with an average high of 97 degrees in August.
 The winters in Austin are mild, with an average low of 42 degrees in January.